digitalroute/bagger/README.md

 ## Features

 - 🔨 **Builder pattern:** Dead simple api to create complex Swagger documents.
 - ✨ **joi compatibility:** Enables developers to use the same schemas for validation and documentation.
-Embeded Joi is now exposed by default.
+Embedded Joi is now exposed by default.
 - 🔎 **Intellisense:** Really nice intellisense suggestions, and TypeScript definitions.
 - 🔒 **Type safety:** Bagger always produces 100% valid Swagger documents.
 If you use TypeScript the compiler will enforce correctness in most cases, and otherwise Bagger will validate during compilation.